Chinese softshell turtle: Movement

-With their long snout and tubelike nostrils, these turtles can "snorkel" in shallow water.
-When resting, they lie at the bottom, buried in sand or mud, lifting their head to breathe or snatch at prey.
-Their basking habit is not well developed.
+With its long snout and tubelike nostrils, the Chinese softshell turtle can "snorkel" in shallow water.
+When resting, it lies at the bottom, buried in sand or mud, lifting its head to breathe or snatch at prey.
+Its basking habit is not well developed.

-Chinese softshell turtles often submerge their heads in water.
-This is because they carry a gene which produces a protein that allows them to secrete urea from their mouths.
-This adaptation helps them survive in brackish water by making it possible for them to excrete urea without drinking too much salty water.
-Rather than eliminating urea by urinating through their cloaca as most turtles do, which involves significant water loss, they simply rinse their mouths in the water.
+The Chinese softshell turtle often submerges its head in water.
+This is because the species carries a gene which produces a protein that allows it to secrete urea from their mouths.
+This adaptation helps it to survive in brackish water by making it possible for it to excrete urea without drinking too much salty water.
+Rather than eliminating urea by urinating through its cloaca as most turtles do, which involves significant water loss, it simply rinses its mouth in the water.

-When provoked, certain populations of these turtles are capable of excreting a foul smelling fluid from pores on the anterior edge of their shells.
+When provoked, certain populations of P. sinensis are capable of excreting a foul smelling fluid from pores on the anterior edge of their shells.

 Life cycle

-These turtles reach sexual maturity sometime between 4 and 6 years of age.
-They mate at the surface or under water.
+The Chinese softshell turtle reaches sexual maturity sometime between 4 and 6 years of age.
+It mates at the surface or under water.
 A male will hold the female's carapace with its forelimbs and may bite at her head, neck, and limbs.
 Females may retain sperm for almost a year after copulation.

 The females lay 8–30 eggs in a clutch and may lay from 2 to 5 clutches each year.
 The eggs are laid in a nest that is about 3–4 in across at the entrance.
 Eggs are spherical and average about 20 mm in diameter.
 After an incubation period of about 60 days, which may be longer or shorter depending upon temperature, the eggs hatch.
 Average hatchling carapace length is about 1 in and width is also about 1 in.
 Sex of the hatchlings is not determined by incubation temperature.

 Diseases

-In the intensive aquacultural industry Chinese softshell turtle are increasingly vulnerable to multiple bacterial diseases.
-In 2012 Chinese soft-shell turtles were the first turtle species to undergo a large-scale outbreak of bacterial softshell disease, resulting in slower growth and increased fatality.
+In the intensive aquacultural industry the Chinese softshell turtle is increasingly vulnerable to multiple bacterial diseases.
+In 2012 the Chinese soft-shell turtle was the first turtle species to undergo a large-scale outbreak of bacterial softshell disease, resulting in slower growth and increased fatality.
 This lead not only to a decline in P. sinensis, but caused severe economic losses to the turtle culture industry.
 Aeromonas spp., Citrobacter freundii, and Edwardsiella tarda have all been identified as the most significant causative bacterial organisms.
 Other bacterial pathogens identified have been Chryseobacterium spp., Morganella morganii and Bacillus cereus spp..

 Conservation

 Wild populations are listed as vulnerable on the IUCN Red List.
-In contrast, the mass farming and release of P. sinensis has been known to lead to hybridization several other unique Pelodiscus lineages, some of which may be their own distinct species, which in turn threatens their gene pool.
+In contrast, the mass farming and release of P. sinensis has been known to lead to hybridization producing several other unique Pelodiscus lineages, some of which may be distinct species, which in turn threaten the gene pool.